Sex Therapy

 Difficulties with arousal, orgasm, or sexual pain

-Erectile concerns or performance anxiety
+Erectile dissatisfaction or performance anxiety

-Shame, guilt, or religious trauma around sex
+Shame, guilt, or religious and cultural messages about sex

-Navigating kink, non-monogamy, or sexual identity
+Kink, non-monogamy, or sexual identity questions

-Building or rebuilding intimacy in long-term partnerships
+Intimacy in long-term partnerships

 Sex therapy doesn’t have to feel clinical.
 It can be a liberating space to name what you want, what you fear, and what you’ve been too afraid to ask for.